The Helen Henry Scholarship Fund

 - show that they are trusted by elders, leaders, and/or respected organizations within their community;

-- be able to raise at least 25% of the tuition costs and do at least 10 hours of worktrade before and/or during the program (the number of hours will be dependent on the program and the scholarship award);
+- be able to raise at least 25% of the tuition costs and contribute several hours of worktrade before and/or during the program (the number of hours will be dependent on the program and the scholarship award);

 - be expected to return to their communities to pass on the knowledge they have gained in order to strengthen their communities as a whole; and

 - be expected to provide Woodbine Ecology Center with a report on how they used their new knowledge in their organizations and communities.

-Indigenous people, people of color, women and GLBT folks working to sustain their communities are strongly encouraged to apply.
+Indigenous people, people of color, women and LGBTQ folks working to sustain their communities are strongly encouraged to apply.
 Please also look at our worktrade program.

 To apply for a tuition scholarship from the Helen Henry Scholarship Fund, please submit the following as soon as possible but no later than 30 days prior to the start date of the program you are applying for: